 - Thin and reduce tree canopies and maintain separation between trees

-- Prune low hanging branches to 10 to 20 feet above ground depending on the height of the tree and the height of nearby vegetation.
+- Prune low hanging branches to 6 feet above ground depending on the height of the tree and the height of nearby vegetation.
 Eliminate “ladders” for the fire to climb.

 - Avoid topping trees; this causes excessive branching that can increase fire hazard, and is unhealthy for the tree.